 According to the Health Law Advertising Regulations, only non-prescription medicines can be advertised to the general public, subject to approval by COFEPRIS.
 The media must require certified copies of the relevant marketing authorisations for the corresponding medicines before publishing or broadcasting related ads.

-In February 2014 COFEPRIS issued detailed guidelines regarding the approval of ads for non-prescription medicinal products.
-According to these guidelines, COFEPRIS will not approve ads comparing products with the same therapeutic indication or questioning the quality of products with marketing authorisation.
+According to its internal guidelines, COFEPRIS does not approve ads comparing products with the same therapeutic indication or questioning the quality of products with marketing authorisation.